CentaurusInfra/alnair/storage-caching/file-system/README.md

 ![image](https://user-images.githubusercontent.com/105383186/177635080-237cae64-22c2-4716-8587-1c42e3e910b9.png)

-## Notes
+## Other Topics
-1. user data/path isolation
+1. User Data/Path Isolation - How To Isolate And Possibly Also Share Hosted Data Between Users
-2. network bottleneck
+2. Network Bottlenecks - When Does Network Limit Our Training Performance